 CD300A (CD300a Molecule) is a Protein Coding gene.
 Diseases associated with CD300A include Kabuki Syndrome 1.
-Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Innate Immune System.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Innate Immune System.
 GO annotations related to this gene include phosphatidylserine binding and signaling receptor activity.
 An important paralog of this gene is CD300C.

 UniProtKB/Swiss-Prot for CD300A Gene

 Inhibitory receptor which may contribute to the down-regulation of cytolytic activity in natural killer (NK) cells, and to the down-regulation of mast cell degranulation (PubMed:10746781, PubMed:16339535, PubMed:9701027).
 Negatively regulates the Toll-like receptor (TLR) signaling mediated by MYD88 but not TRIF through activation of PTPN6 (PubMed:22043923).